SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 Payload: 1' AND '1'='1

-Expected Result: Returns results (true condition)
+Expected Behavior: Returns results (true condition)

 Payload: 1' AND '1'='2

-Expected Result: Returns no results (false condition)
+Expected Behavior: Returns no results (false condition)

 Impact: What an Attacker Can Do#